 Additionally, the District Attorney is responsible for handling criminal appeals at all levels of state and federal courts.
 Ancillary responsibilities of the District Attorney include prosecuting forfeiture proceedings, extraditing criminals from outside the state, and working with victims of crime to help them secure the fullest measure of redress allowed by law.
 Finally, the District Attorney is regularly called upon to advise various law enforcement agencies throughout the county.

 The office consists of the District Attorney, four part time Assistant District Attorneys, two confidential secretary/legal assistants, a crime victim services specialist and a part-time investigator.
-Additionally, two (unpaid) K-9 investigators are supported by the office for use in detection of narcotics and explosives and firearms.

 In Allegany County, we prosecute over two thousand cases each year.
 This caseload is only managed due to the hard work and dedication of quality prosecutors in this office, and to solid investigative work performed by well-trained police officers throughout the county.